kurono73/Merge_Selected_Cameras/README.md

 - Use **Set as Background** to assign a Movie Clip to the created camera.
 - Features:
     - Render resolution is automatically adjusted to match the Movie Clip.
-    - Camera start frame is synced with the Movie Clip’s start frame.
+    - Synchronize the start frame of the selected Movie Clip with the camera's start frame.
-    - Sensor size and focal length are applied based on the Movie Clip’s metadata (zoom lenses use the start frame value).
+    - Set the sensor size and focal length of the selected Movie Clip to match the camera's values.
+If the focal length is animated (zoom), the value at the start frame will be used.

 ---